corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/running-a-node.md

 # Running nodes locally

+This page contains information on three methods for locally running nodes:

+* Nodes can be run manually from a local machine.
+* The [Dockerform](#dockerform) or [Cordform](#cordform) gradle plugins can also be used to run nodes locally.
+* Running nodes remotely is also possible - find instructions on how to do this [here](running-a-node-remotely.md).

 {{< note >}}
 You should already have generated your node(s) with their CorDapps installed by following the instructions in [Creating nodes locally](generating-a-node.md).
-For node operations using Docker, visit the [Docker operations](../../../../en/platform/corda/4.8/open-source/node-docker-operations.md) page.
+For node operations using Docker, visit the [Docker operations](node-docker-operations.md) page.
 {{< /note >}}

 There are several ways to run a Corda node locally for testing purposes:

 ## Starting a Corda node from the command prompt

-You can run a node by opening a terminal / command prompt window in the node’s directory and running the following command:
+You can run a node by opening a terminal/command prompt window in the node’s directory and running the following command:

 ```shell
 java -jar corda.jar